PenguinOfWar/penguinofwar.github.io/_posts/2020-07-03-ethical-choices-in-2020.md

 title: Ethical Service Choices In 2020
 layout: post
-description: In 2020, it's easy to assume that just because something is free it has no strings.
-Especially among the big players.
+description: In 2020, it's easy to assume that just because something is free it has no strings; especially among the big players.
 Have a look if you are interested in making more informed app choices in the future.
 thumb_image: posts/apps.jpg
 tags: